-The advance rulings issued by the Comptroller shall be binding and shall be valid for a period of six months unless the law, facts or circumstances supporting the ruling has changed.
+The advance rulings issued by the Comptroller shall be binding and shall be valid for a period of six months unless the law, facts, or circumstances supporting the ruling have changed.

 NB – Customs reserves the right to revoke, modify or invalidate a ruling in circumstances where the ruling was based on incomplete, incorrect, false, or misleading information

 There is the need however to lay the legal platform for the establishment of a National Ruling Processing Unit in the Commonwealth of Dominica

 - CATEGORY C Measure Article 5.3 (Test Procedures)

 Efforts are ongoing by the Dominica Bureau of Standards to procure the required laboratory equipment for accreditation of the laboratory to successfully carry out confirmatory tests for goods imported into Dominica

 - CATEGORY C Measure Article 6.2 (Specific Disciplines on Fees and Charges for Customs Processing imposed on or in connection with Importation and Exportation

 Efforts are ongoing for mapping and costing the services rendered by Customs including the development of a fair and transparent fee structure

 - CATEGORY C Measure Article 7.6 (Establishment and Publication of Average Release Times)